drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/02.product-attributes/docs.md

 2. Enter "Size" for the Name.
 3. Select "Select list" for the Element type.
 See [Product attributes] in the "Displaying products" documentation section for a description of how these options affect product displays.
 4. Do not select any Product variation types.
 This Size attribute will not be used for the Default or Simple product types.
 When we create a new "Clothing" product type (below), we can come back to update the configuration.
-5. Click the "Save" button to create the new product attributes.
+5. Click the "Save" button to create the new product attribute.

 ![Create Size product attribute](../../images/clothing-product-type-1.jpg)